-- Complete a Disability Services intake form - Provide a Comfort or Therapy Animal Request letter completed by a licensed mental health professional (therapist, psychologist, or psychiatrist -not a family doctor) on his/her letterhead that states the student is under his/her care, is emotionally or psychiatrically disabled, and prescribes a Comfort or Therapy Animal for the specific student - Provide documentation from a licensed veterinarian that the animal is inoculated and free from diseases.
+- Complete a Disability Services intake form - Provide a letter completed by a licensed health professional (therapist, psychologist, psychiatrist or family doctor) on his/her letterhead that states the student is under his/her care for emotional and mental health concerns and prescribes a "Comfort" or "Therapy" Animal for the specific student. - Provide documentation from a licensed veterinarian that the animal is inoculated and free from diseases.
 The paperwork must also show that all shots are updated and in compliance with Eastland County and the City of Cisco requirements.